maread99/market_analy/README.md

 [![PyPI](https://img.shields.io/pypi/v/market-analy)](https://pypi.org/project/market-analy/) ![Python Support](https://img.shields.io/pypi/pyversions/market-analy) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A python package to analyse financial instruments.
+A python package for interactive charting and analysis of financial instruments.

-There's a load of great financial libraries out there for Technical Analysis, Charting, Backtesting, Portfolio Analysis etc. This library isn't reinventing the wheel (not intentionally anyway), rather it provides functions and interactive charting that I think are useful and couldn't find elsewhere.
-It's not comprehensive, but rather fills some of the gaps.

-Some functionality is general, some is focused on defining and identifying trends.
+Functionality includes **defining and visualising trends**.

 Interactive charting is offered via guis created from widgets of the [bqplot](https://github.com/bqplot/bqplot), [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) and [ipyvuetify](https://github.com/widgetti/ipyvuetify) libraries.
 Users can use the underlying parts to develop their own interactive charts and analyses.
 Contributions very much welcome!
 This is a WIP and it's anticipated that further analyses will be added.

+There's a load of great financial libraries out there.
+This library isn't reinventing the wheel (not intentionally anyway), rather it principally provides functions and interactive charting that I think are useful and couldn't find elsewhere.

+## Video tutorials

+The following videos cover what's on offer:
+* [General tutorial](https://vimeo.com/801302973) demonstrates the functionality as of the initial release (February 2023).
+* [Trends](https://vimeo.com/835495038) demonstrates functionality (added June 2023) to define and visualise trends.

+## Quickstart
-The [demo video](https://vimeo.com/801302973) gives an overview of what´s on offer.
-All analyses are accessed via the classes `analysis.Analysis` (single instrument analyses) and `analysis.Compare` (to compare multiple instruments).
+All analyses can be accessed via the classes `Analysis` (single instrument analyses) and `Compare` (to compare multiple instruments).
 For example:

 ```python
 from market_prices import PricesYahoo